Welcome

 Failing to identify or address notices can result in:

-• Title defects affecting marketability and value
+• title defects affecting marketability and value, complicating future sales and remortgages

-• Potential litigation or enforcement action
+• potential litigation or enforcement action from beneficiaries of protected interests or covenants

 Exam Warning